MichelKrispin/Chess-Web/README.md

 ## React Frontend

 The react front end automatically creates a unique key as a cookie and saves it which is why you are recognized as one player even if you save the browser.

+## Run Online

+If you want to push it to e.g. Heroku remember to add python and nodejs as buildpacks.
+So `heroku buildpacks:add --index 1 heroku/nodejs` should do the trick.